-I am an senior undergraduate computer science major at the University of Wisconsin-Madison .
+I am an first-year computer science major master student at the University of Southern California

 Introduction Dynamic programming is closely related to divide & conquer and has far-ranging applications.
 They share the same idea of dividing a bigger and complicated question into smaller and easy-to-solve sub-problems of the same type.
 So both of them are based on recursion.
 The difference: In divide & conquer, sub-problems share the same type with … Continue reading Dynamic Programming

 Introduction Divide and conquer is a basic but powerful technique that is widely used in many algorithms.
 As you might speculate from its name, the principle of divide and conquer is to recursively divide a complicated problem into a few simple sub-problems of the same type (divide), until they become simple enough and we can … Continue reading Divide & Conquer

 Get new content delivered directly to your inbox.